fis-components/react-notification-system/README.md

 ### Action

 Add a button and a callback function to the notification.
-If this button is clicked, the callback function is called and the notification is dismissed.
+If this button is clicked, the callback function is called (if provided) and the notification is dismissed.

 ```js
 notification = {